Web Developer vs Software Developer Things you Need to Know

 How This Has Changed

-Full-Stack Is Now Table Stakes
+Full-Stack Awareness Is Now Common

-• Frontend: React, Vue, or Svelte
+• Frontend: React, Vue, Angular, or Svelte (React remains the most widely used as of 2026)

-• Backend: Node.js/Express, Django, or Go
+• Backend: Node.js/Express, Django/FastAPI (Python), Spring (Java), or Go

 • Database: SQL (Postgres) or NoSQL (MongoDB)

-• Deployment: Docker, Kubernetes, serverless
+• Deployment: Docker, container orchestration, serverless

 • Infrastructure: Cloud platforms (AWS, GCP, Azure)